sigoden/argc/README.md

 ## Windows

-The only dependency of argc is bash.
-Developers who work on Windows OS usually have [git](https://gitforwindows.org/) (which includes git-bash) installed, so you can safely use argc and GNU tools (grep, sed, awk...) on windows OS.
+The only dependency of argc is bash. ince developers working on Windows typically have [git](https://gitforwindows.org/) installed, which includes git-bash, so you can safely use argc and GNU tools (grep, sed, awk...) in the Windows environment.

 </summary>

 ## Make `.sh` file executable

-If you want to run a `.sh` script file directly like a `.cmd` or `.exe` file, execute the following code in PowerShell.
+To execute a `.sh` script file directly like a `.cmd` or `.exe` file, execute the following code in PowerShell.

 ```ps1
 # Add .sh to PATHEXT